kjnez/django-rclone/docs/commands.md

 python manage.py dbbackup [options]
 ```

 **How it works:** The command gets a connector for the database, runs the native dump tool (e.g., `pg_dump`), and pipes stdout directly into `rclone rcat` -- streaming the dump to the remote with no intermediate files.
+During finalization, django-rclone drains subprocess pipes via `communicate()` and background stderr readers so large stderr output cannot deadlock the pipeline.

 ### Options